unteem/docker-training/exercises/advanced/README.md

 The objective is to serve grunt though nginx proxy.

-Create an nginx image with the configuration in this folder.
+Create an nginx image with the configuration in this folder (nginx configuration is situated in /etc/nginx/nginx.conf).

 Create an nginx container to proxy the grunt conainer.
 The 2 containers have to be in an isolated network.